Prevention of violence and torture

 Example (International):

-Training of health care personnel, including forensic doctors, prison doctors and mental health professionals in Morocco on the identification of torture survivors, proper and professional documentation of the torture and ethical and legal obligations pertaining to torture cases.
+• Training of health care personnel, including forensic doctors, prison doctors and mental health professionals in Morocco on the identification of torture survivors, documentation of torture, and ethical and legal obligations pertaining to torture cases.

-Support to the improvement of procedures related to the initial medical exams in prisons in Morocco as well as procedures related to documentation of death in custody.
+• Support to the improvement of procedures related to the initial medical assessments in prisons in Morocco as well as procedures related to documentation of death in custody.

-Active involvement in the development of a supplement to the Istanbul Protocol that will provide updated knowledge and a few additional chapters.
-The process involves UN key persons and a large number of civil society representatives from all over the world.
+• Active involvement in the development of the updated Istanbul Protocol.
+The process involved key UN persons and a number of civil society representatives from all over the world.

-Regular monitoring visits to prisons and other places of detention is internationally acknowledged as an essential way to prevent torture and other cruel, inhuman and degrading treatment.
-The inspections can be conducted by different entities, for instance in relation to the Optional Protocol to the Convention Against Torture (OPCAT) which demands all signatories to establish an independent monitoring mechanism.
+Regular monitoring visits to prisons and other places of detention is internationally acknowledged as an effective way to prevent torture and other cruel, inhuman and degrading treatment.
+The inspections can be conducted by different entities, for instance in relation to the Optional Protocol to the Convention Against Torture (OPCAT) which demands all signatories to establish an independent monitoring mechanism, called a National Preventive Mechanism (NPM).

 Human rights institutes and civil society organisations can conduct monitoring visits as well.
-DIGNITY’s health experts work to develop tools and manuals that can be used when monitoring health facilities in prisons.
+DIGNITY’s health experts work to develop tools and manuals that can be used when monitoring health in places of detention.

-We focus on the health conditions of the detained, on the structure of the health care service and function, and on factors in prison which may affect the health of the detainees.
-This could for instance be the size of the cells and the air ventilation.
-Furthermore, we focus on the ethical dilemmas in which health workers in prisons may find themselves.
+We focus on the health conditions of those in detention, on the structure of the health care services and their functioning, and on factors in the institution which impact on the health of those residing there.
+This could for instance be the material conditions, the use of physical restraint measures, the nutrition or the air ventilation.
+Furthermore, we focus on ethical dilemmas in which health workers in prisons may find themselves.

-The monitoring tools are developed on the basis of international standards such as the European Prison Rules and the Mandela Rules, which are internationally acknowledged minimum standards of how to treat people in prison.
+The monitoring tools are developed on the basis of international standards such as the UN Mandela Rules and the UN Bangkok Rules, which are internationally acknowledged minimum standards on how to treat persons in prison.

-We support the development of local guidelines, and we teach health workers and others with monitoring capacities on how to conduct appropriate inspections of the health facilities.
+We support the development of local guidelines, and we teach health workers and others with monitoring capacities on how to conduct effective monitoring of health in places of detention with the aim to prevent torture and ill-treatment.

 Example (Nationalt):

-In Denmark, our doctors participate in monitoring visits in Danish prisons as DIGNITY is an official member of the independent monitoring mechanism (NPM under the OPCAT) in Denmark.
+In Denmark, our doctors participate in monitoring visits to Danish places of detention, as DIGNITY is an official member of the independent monitoring mechanism (NPM under the OPCAT) in Denmark.
 In Denmark, the NPM is coordinated by the Parliamentary Ombudsman.
 Membership includes DIGNITY and the Institute for Human Rights.
-We visit prisons and detention centers, psychiatric departments, social psychiatric homes, asylum centers, etc. In addition, we participate in meetings with relevant authorities, including Kriminalforsorgen (authority responsible for places of detention), where we can point out more general issues and advise on how health conditions can be improved.
+We visit prisons and detention centers, psychiatric departments, social psychiatric homes, asylum centers, etc. In addition, we participate in meetings with relevant authorities, including Kriminalforsorgen (the Danish authority responsible for places of detention), where we can point out more general issues and advise on how health in places of detention could be improved.

 Example (International):

-Training of official authorities charged with monitoring places of detention (National Preventive Mechanisms and/or National Human Rights Institutes) in Morocco and Tunisia.
-This includes the co-creation of national guidelines on monitoring health aspects in places of detention.
+Training of authorities and institutions with an official mandate to monitor places of detention (National Preventive Mechanisms and/or National Human Rights Institutes) on monitoring health in Morocco and Tunisia.
+This included the co-creation of national guidelines on monitoring health aspects in places of detention.